- United States

 FONAR

-Engages in the designing, manufacturing, and selling magnetic resonance imaging (MRI) scanners for the detection and diagnosis of human diseases, abnormalities, other medical conditions, and injuries in the United States.
+Engages in the designing, manufacturing, selling, and servicing of magnetic resonance imaging (MRI) scanners for the detection and diagnosis of human diseases, abnormalities, other medical conditions, and injuries in the United States.